voteliquid/blog/_posts/2017-10-27-liquid-democracy-is-not-direct-democracy.md

 #### But isn't electing full-time legislators the smartest way to go?
 Why mess with a good thing?

 Some citizens take the time to stay informed, and that's great, but many don't.
-And so it is useful that we elect representatives right now.
+And so it's useful that we elect representatives right now.
 For many cases, full-time representatives probably make better decisions than plebiscites.

 But that doesn't solve the problem completely, for a few reasons, one of which is we still need to hold a direct vote to decide who gets to be The Representative.